Posts

-Showing posts with the label Yasmin Ahmad
+Showing posts with label Yasmin Ahmad.
+Show all posts

 Conversation with the family of Yasmin Ahmad

-Today is Hari Raya Aidilfitri (Eid al-Fitr), and most of our brethren in the country are celebrating.
-Aside from being a public holiday, Hari Raya is about seeking forgiveness from family and friends.
-These beautiful values of familial love, friendship, forgiveness and compassion are reflected very much from the films of the late filmmaker Yasmin Ahmad.
 Last week, for a documentary that Ming Jin's directing (I'm executive producing), we had the pleasure of interviewing Yasmin's parents, Pak Atan and Mak Inom, and sister, Orked. (yup, she's the namesake of the protagonist in the "Orked trilogy")

 Yasmin Ahmad's heartwarming and wonderfully-acted 'Mukhsin'

-Saw yesterday with Kannan Thiagarajan (director of the telemovie I'm working on as assistant director ... to make things simpler, he's my current boss) and award-winning filmmaker Woo Ming Jin.
-Sorry, I just need to name drop :D MUKHSIN is the latest movie of Malaysian filmmaker Yasmin Ahmad 's semi-autobiographical series that feature the character Orked.
+Saw yesterday with Kannan Thiagarajan (director of the telemovie I'm working on as assistant director... to make things simpler, he's my current boss) and award-winning filmmaker Woo Ming Jin.
+Sorry, I just need to name drop :D MUKHSIN is the latest movie of Malaysian filmmaker Yasmin Ahmad's semi-autobiographical series that feature the character Orked.
 Basically, what she's doing now is rather similar to what Francois Truffaut did back then with the Antoine Doinel character.
-However, while Antoine Doinel was played only by the actor Jean-Pierre Léaud, from a child in 400 BLOWS to an adult on the verge of middle age in LOVE ON THE RUN, Orked, who was played by Sharifah Amani in the first two films, is played by Sharifah Aryana (Sharifah Amani's younger sister) this time.
+However, while Antoine Doinel was played only by the actor Jean-Pierre LĂ©aud, from a child in 400 BLOWS to an adult on the verge of middle age in LOVE ON THE RUN, Orked, who was played by Sharifah Amani in the first two films, is played by Sharifah Aryana (Sharifah Amani's younger sister) this time.
 And this movie is about young 10-year-old Orked's prepubescent first romance during her school holidays with Mukhsin, a boy two years older than her.
-(Quick recap to the uninitiated:

 Alternative Ending To Sepet